samsheffield/Narrative_Design/docs/week8.md

 # Homework

-## Expand on Source Material Exercise
+## Expand on Environmental Storytelling Exercise
 Create a small game in Ink which uses the image (or images) and prompt you generated tonight as a starting point.
 You may add additional images/photos and audio that you create (or that you have permission to use!)